mjke87/wordpress-theme-mindad/readme.txt

 - No images & icons
 - No copyright

 A demo of the theme is available [here](https://demo.mindad.ch/).
+It's a bare WordPress and theme setup (no plugins), with some dummy content.

 == Installation ==
 If you wish to use this theme on your own website follow the steps below.
-1. Install the theme as usual via the WordPress Backend or download manually install it as follows:
+1. Install the theme as usual via the WordPress Backend or download it manually and install as follows:
  _Appeareance > Themes > Add Themes > Uploads Themes_
 2. Navigate to _Appeareance > Themes_ then activate the _mindad_ WordPress theme